sdkbox-doc/en/src/tune/readme.md

 ## Configuration
 SDKBOX Installer will automatically inject a sample configuration to your `sdkbox_config.json`, that you have to modify it before you can use it for your own app

-Here is an example of the Tunes configuration, you need to replace `<TUNE ID>` and `<TUNE KEY>`  with your specific [__Tune ID__](http://www.mobileapptracking.com) account information.
+Here is an example of the Tune configuration, you need to replace `<TUNE ID>` and `<TUNE KEY>`  with your specific [__Tune ID__](http://www.mobileapptracking.com) account information.
 Here is an example adding `Tune`:
 ```json